surya404root/Login-Trace/README.md

 # Login-Trace
-Advanced OSINT Email Footprint Scanner for Termux &amp; Linux
+Advanced OSINT Email Footprint Scanner for Termux & Linux

 Login-Trace is a powerful tool for gathering publicly available information about email accounts.